mellow5163/KNN_book_recommender/README.md

       source venv/bin/activate

-Next, install the necessary requirements for the Flask back end:
+Next, install the necessary requirements for the back end:

       pip install -r requirements.txt

-To run the front end portion of this application, run the following command:
+To run the React front end for this application, run the following command:

       npm run start

-To run the backend portion, run the following command on a separate window:
+To run the Flask backend, run the following command on a separate window:

       python3 server.py